 It is important to keep the heel in a neutral position and not let the toes curl or lift off the ground.
 When done correctly, the ball of the foot and the heel stay in contact with the ground while the arch lifts.

 2. Calf Stretch

 The calf is a group of muscles in the back of the lower leg.
 Flat feet and overpronation can be the result of the foot compensating for limited ankle flexibility caused by tightness in the calf.

 I used several calf stretches for my program.
-The one pictured here is sometimes called the runner’s stretch.
+The one pictured here is a lunging straight leg calf stretch.

 - Stand facing a wall with both hands on the wall for balance.